original-picture/JUCE/README-fork.md

     - I don't remember whether it did this before
 - [ ] child windows incorrectly showing on the taskbar on linux
 - [ ] on windows, occasional minor flickering occurs when toggling the always on top status of a parent
-- [ ] on linux, it's possible for a cousin window to sandwich itself between a parent and a child????????
+- [ ] on linux, it's possible for a cousin window to sandwich itself between a parent and a child
+  - this bug has proved incredibly difficult to solve
+  - essentially the
 - [ ] toBehind just doesn't work on linux??
   - even though all the right stuff seems to get called?
 - [ ] on macOS, clicking a leaf child window doesn't bring the entire hierarchy to the front like it should